Don't Be A Low-Grade Jerk

 If you want to point out someone's flaw or mistake, ask yourself if it's really necessary - There are times where it's appropriate to bring up people's shortcomings or mistakes, like if you want to help them or they've acted badly and you're standing up for yourself.
 But most of the time there's no point to it.
 Like if a friend's wearing a new outfit that's slightly unfashionable in your eyes, do you really need to comment on it?
 If you do, is it out of a desire to help them look better, or because you'd love a chance to make them feel bad?
 Even if you do want to help, is making fun of them in front of everyone the best way to give constructive feedback?

 Be more thoughtful about how you playfully tease people - I'd never say you should stop poking fun at people entirely.
 Done right, it's a way to be entertaining and affectionate.
 There are some tweaks you can make to ensure you don't accidentally hurt anyone's feelings.
 Try to tease people about their harmless quirks and foibles.
-Be much more cautious about ribbing them about things they can't change or may be sensitive about.
+Be much more cautious about ribbing them for things they can't change or may be sensitive about.
 You may even want to consider never teasing people about their appearance, ever, as that's too much of a minefield.
 Don't tease people constantly.
 Even if your jokes are funny and good-natured, it can be grating if you overdo it.
 Don't tease people about the same thing over and over.
 You may give them a complex.
 Finally, spread your teasing around.
 It's more jerkish to zero in on one person.